Please sign up for the mailing list below to receive updates regarding the upcoming Editing Retreat.

 The Editing Retreat takes place on the RBF Pocantico Historic Area among their manicured gardens, collections of fine art, and views of the Hudson River.
-For a period of two weeks, participants live and work in a house designed by Marcel Breuer for an exhibition at the Museum of Modern Art.
+For a period of two weeks, participants live and work in a house designed by what is the cost of famvir Marcel Breuer for an exhibition at the Museum of Modern Art.
 The Marcel Breuer House is equipped with four private bedrooms, three bathrooms, and team workspace.

 Compliance with all rules for residency at the Pocantico Center and with UnionDocs mission is required.

 In addition to lodging, Rockefeller Brothers Fund will provide approximately $125 per week for food.
 Participants choose their own food items and prepare the meals together as a group.

 UnionDocs executive staff will be available for feedback and project consultations during the retreat.

 To conclude the two week retreat, fellows will travel to UnionDocs in Brooklyn for a public reception to celebrate the work completed during the retreat.